loglob/grimoire/README.md

 Processes local LaTeX files.
 For dnd5e, this expects [the rpgtex template](https://github.com/rpgtex/DND-5e-LaTeX-Template) format for spells.
 Expects an object with the fields:
-- `macroFiles`: A list of filenames to extract macros from.
-	No spells are extracted from these and macros from other files are not parsed.
 - `files`: A map from book IDs to one or more filenames.
-The same key may be supplied multiple times to concatenate the given filenames.
+			The special keys `macros` disables spell processing and extracts macros instead.
+			Goedendag also supports `materials` to extract spell materials.
-- `localManifest`: A path to a JSON file that contains additional values for the `macroFiles` and `files` fields
+- `localManifest`: A path to a JSON file that contains additional values for the `files` fields
 - The latex options described below, embedded directly into the object

 #### overleaf